lawfets/codewars/README.md

 # codewars
-all the .py files are exercises I programmed for codewars website. all the .php files are exercises I programmed for codewars website.
-In many files you can see a lot of the program is put as comments The comments are in fact other resolutions to the same problem.
+All the .py files are exercises I programmed for codewars website.\n All the .php files are exercises I programmed for codewars website.\n In many files you can see a lot of the program is put as comments The comments are in fact other resolutions to the same problem.